docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 FlashPlayer control functions
 These functions apply only to controls of type flashplayer.

-NOTE: There are limitations on how these functions can be used to control playback of Flash movies:
+.. note:: There are limitations on how these functions can be used to control playback of Flash movies:
   Do not use stopMovie() and playMovie() to suspend and subsequently resume or restart an SWF file produced by Flex™.

 The stopMovie() and playMovie() sequence does not make sense for some SWF files produced by Flash Authoring, depending on the exact details of how they were implemented.
 The sequence may not correctly reset the file to the initial state (when the rewind argument to playMovie() is